IIIF/api/source/api/auth/0.9/implementation.md

 ## 2. CORS Support

-The [IIIF Authentication Specification][auth-api] requires a CORS-compliant browser.
+The [IIIF Authentication API][auth-api] specification requires a CORS-compliant browser.
 See the [browser-specific issues](#browser-specific-issues) section for more details.

 While the CORS and XHR specifications allow for a cross-domain request (from the *client domain* to the *resource domain*) that includes the browser's cookies for the resource domain, the conditions imposed make the approach unsuitable for IIIF use.
 Under these conditions, clients would make an XHR request with `XMLHttpRequest.withCredentials = true`, which triggers a CORS preflight request.
 The preflight response from the *resource domain* server must then include an `Access-Control-Allow-Origin` header whose value is the specific trusted *client domain*.
 In a request made with `XMLHttpRequest.withCredentials = true` the wildcard `*` value for `Access-Control-Allow-Origin` is invalid, and servers servers should not simply echo back the client origin header.
 Together these restrictions avoid cooked cookie leakage to an untrusted client script.